Long-Term Care Planning

 Who Needs a Long-Term Care Plan?

-A long-term care strategy isn’t just for the elderly, nor the wealthy—it’s for anyone who wants to protect their financial future and avoid placing a burden on their family.
-You may benefit from long-term care planning if:
+A long-term care strategy isn’t just for the elderly or wealthy.
+It’s for anyone who wants to protect their financial future and avoid placing burdens on family.
+You may benefit from planning if:

 • You’re over 50 and thinking about retirement

-• You would rather receive care in the comforts of your own home.
+• You would rather receive care in the comfort of your own home

 • You want to avoid relying on Medicaid or government assistance

-• You have financial assets you’re depending on, and/or want to protect for your heirs
+• You have financial assets you depend on or want to protect for heirs

-• You care for an aging parent and want to avoid a similar burden for your own children
+• You care for an aging parent and want to avoid creating similar burdens for your children

 “We’re confident with the long term care insurance through Crash Proof®.
 It balloons to three times its value when we need it, and it’s nice to know that it’s there for us for our future.”